 If -override is specified, the command is executed without going to the GDS catalog.
 Use this option when the GDS catalog is unavailable.
 It is not recommended for use under normal operation.

 Enable the service G_SALES_REPORT on the database DB1 in the database pool READERFARM.

-GDSCTL> enable service -gdspool readerfarm -service g_sales_report -database db1
+GDSCTL> enable service -gdspool readerfarm -service g sales report -database db1 exit quit | exit export catalog

-See Also: Enabling a Global Service
+Enabling a Global Service